The History of the American Nurses Assocation

 More than reacting to issues and tackling obstacles, we have fought to see innovation in nursing recognized throughout the profession.
 ANA has supported recommendations by the National Academy of Medicine (formerly the Institute of Medicine), which would enable nurses to work within their scope-of-practice and use the full extent of their knowledge to best serve patients.
 By recognizing the true skill level of the profession, nurses are given greater prominence in the health care journey – and patients are the first ones to benefit.

 To achieve this recognition, ANA has promoted extensive education and development.
 From endorsing five-year study for all phases of nursing in 1950, to establishing its own credentialing center in 1990, it has supported nurses in obtaining the skills and confidence they need to succeed.
-Nurses are more ambitious than ever to build on their qualifications throughout their careers, and the breadth of ANA programs reflects its members’ commitment to improve the profession.
+Nurses are more ambitious than ever to build on their qualifications throughout their careers, and the breadth of ANA programs reflects its members’ commitment to improving the profession.

 When American nursing pioneer Alice Fisher wrote to Florence Nightingale in 1877 (see "Background to the ANA Nightingale letter" below), she did so for support, guidance and with a zeal to improve the conditions she witnessed.
 While the landscape of nursing has changed, it is still by uniting and sharing knowledge that nurses can make the most impactful difference in the 21st century.